-It’s not just the techniques which are different in Thai Massage.
+It’s not just the techniques that are different in Thai Massage.
 It’s the cultural environment, the attitude of the therapists, and a totally different perspective.
 It can be fun, refreshing, easy going – but it is different.

 This is the first video in the Thai Massage Culture Clash series.
 It’s fascinating!